-Since 1925, she develops a 'business novel' in which a whole world gravitates, mingled with doubtful bankers, women in search of pleasure.
-David Golder, story of a Jewish financier harassed by his wife and on the lookout for death, it also does justice to his " unhappy dad".
+Since 1925, she develops a "business novel" in which an entire world gravitates, mingled with doubtful bankers and women in search of pleasure."
+David Golder, story of a Jewish financier harassed by his wife and on the verge of death, she also does justice to his " unhappy dad".
 It is a smashing hit, and the subject of a lively controversy in the Jewish press.
 Compared to Tolstoy, Balzac or Dickens, the novel is immediately brought to the screen by Julien Duvivier.
 The press from all sides is courting this young mother surprised by her success...

 Page précédentePage suivante